 Start-ups and smaller companies in particular save resources if they don’t have to install any hardware or software of their own; data storage and computing processes are then carried out externally.
 This eliminates the need for an in-house data center and its maintenance.
 For this reason, the Google G Suite can also be an attractive option for self-employed people who often communicate directly with clients and collaborate on projects from outside.
 G Suite is therefore a step ahead when it comes to cloud-based collaboration.

-In comparison to the G Suite, Office 365 offers a rudimentary cloud solution.
+In comparison to the G Suite, Microsoft 365 offers a rudimentary cloud solution.
 While the Google G Suite synchronizes all editing processes in real time, the Microsoft counterpart usually requires an intermediate step and is in any case not automatic.
 Office saves locally first; it is only when you then save the document to the OneDrive cloud storage or the SharePoint content management system, or you activate cloud functions, that it is visible and editable for others.
-Office 365 also offers an interface to the cloud and groupware functions, but networking is not completely automatic.
+Microsoft 365 also offers an interface to the cloud and groupware functions, but networking is not completely automatic.